fboundy/pv_opt/README.md

-# PV Opt: Home Assistant Solar/Battery Optimiser v3.17.0 Beta 11
+# PV Opt: Home Assistant Solar/Battery Optimiser v3.18.0 Beta-15

-<h2>This documentation needs updating!</h2>

 Solar / Battery Charging Optimisation for Home Assistant.
 This appDaemon application attempts to optimise charging and discharging of a home solar/battery system to minimise cost electricity cost on a daily basis using freely available solar forecast data from SolCast.
 This is particularly beneficial for Octopus Agile but is also benefeficial for other time-of-use tariffs such as Octopus Flux or simple Economy 7.